biurad/php-di/README.md

 $container->register(new FooProvider());
 ```

-Service provider support [Symfony's config component][symfony-config] for writing configuration for service definitions found in a provider. to be able to achieve that, implement service provider class to `Rade\DI\Services\ConfigurationInterface`, add a method `getName` returning a string of a unique name that will be used to resolve configs, after which a `setConfiguration` method is needed to receive the resolved configurations, then a `getConfiguration` method to return the configurations resolved.
+Service providers support [Symfony's config component][symfony-config] for writing configuration for service definitions found in a provider.
+Implement the service provider class to `Symfony\Component\Config\Definition\ConfigurationInterface`.

+Writing configurations for a service provider by default, the service provider's class name, becomes the key pointing to the require config data.
+Want to use a custom key name, set add a static **getId** method returning your custom key name.

 >Using [Symfony's config component][symfony-config] + `Rade\DI\ContainerBuilder` class is highly recommended.